drocheam/optrace/docs/source/usage/elements.rst

 Surface/Point/Line Parameter
 ##################################

-A RaySource supports the following base shapes ``Point, Line, CircularSurface, RectangularSurface, RingSurface``, which are provided as first parameter to the ``RaySource()`` function.
+A RaySource supports the following base shapes :python:`Point, Line, CircularSurface, RectangularSurface, RingSurface`, which are provided as first parameter to the :python:`RaySource()` constructor.

 .. testcode::